ncatlab/nlab-content/pages/6/8/2/4/4286/content.md

 Hawking's _Theorem of Black Hole topology_ asserts that the in case of $d = 4$ asymptotically flat stationary black holes satisfying the suitable [[dominant energy condition]], the cross sections of the [[event horizon]] are spherical.

-[Galloway and Schoen](#GallowaySchoen) extended this theorem to higher dimensions; they showed that the cross sections of event horizon (stationary case) and the outer (apparent) horizon (general case) are of Yambae type
+[Galloway and Schoen](#GallowaySchoen) extended this theorem to higher dimensions; they showed that the cross sections of event horizon (stationary case) and the outer (apparent) horizon (general case) are of Yamabe type.